GOALS & ACHIEVEMENTS

 Used natural bacteria called Rhizobium to speed up the germination and subsequent growth of cereal crops.

-Ciara Judge is a nineteen year old student from the small town of Kinsale, Cork, Ireland who over recent years has attained international recognition for her youth science and academic achievements.
+Ciara Judge is a 22 year old student from the small town of Kinsale, Cork, Ireland who over recent years has attained international recognition for her youth science and academic achievements.

 Ciara and her teammates Emer and Sophie, as former overall winners of the BT Young Scientist Exhibition, Ireland’s National Science Fair, represented Ireland in the European Union Contest for Young Scientists in 2013 where they were also awarded First Place.
 They subsequently won the Google Global Science Fair in September 2014, for an innovation which aims to improve food crop productivity and assist food security issues.
 Over a three-year period, the girls used a naturally occurring bacteria to speed up the germination and subsequent growth of cereal crops.
 They succeeded in demonstrating a decrease in germination time of 40% and an increase in crop yield by over 50%.
 Their discovery has significant implications for future food crop production.